Overview

 Contact centers have changed a lot from the old call centers.
-Customer interactions are handled by different forms like phone, email, live chat, and social media.
+Customer interactions are handled by different forms, like phone, email, live chat, and social media.

-Call centers focus on phone calls that contact centers that use AI technology, automation, and data analysis.
 This helps companies to understand what customers need better.
 They can provide personalized and efficient service to more people.

 In this blog, we’ll explain what a contact center is, its key features, and how businesses use it to meet custom needs.